 Spelled has become popular with consumers seeking healthy alternatives to wheat, comparable to the phenomenon of quinoa in North America.

-It has exceptional resistance to cold and and is considered a “superfood” as it contains Omega 3, Omega 6 and Omega 9 fatty acids, as well as various minerals.
+It has exceptional resistance to cold and is considered a “superfood” as it contains Omega 3, Omega 6, and Omega 9 fatty acids and various minerals.

-This ancient variety of wheat is increasingly present in breads, pasta, pastries and beers.
+This ancient variety of wheat is increasingly present in bread, pasta, pastries, and beers.
 It contains gluten so its consumption is not suitable for coeliacs.